eversC/pruls/README.md

 it's then simply a case of setting env vars (see below) and running the binary, e.g. `"./pruls"`

 it's recommended to stick to the `principle of least privilege` wrt required user access mentioned above.
 Create a new user specifically, and only give it the minimum access possible.
-The same applies to creating a google service account specifically for these backups)
+The same applies to creating a google service account specifically for these backups.

 ### env vars